 Since Zostavax was introduced 12 years ago, Vaccine Adverse Event Reports (“VAERS”) appeared in significant numbers addressing various complications.
 The core of the complaints has been viral infections resulting in some central nervous system disease.
 One of those CMS diseases is disseminated encephalomyelitis which causes inflammation of the brain and spinal cord.
 Today, virtually everyone has switched from Zostavax to Shingrix although that vaccine, while better, may also come with complications.

 This lawsuit comes on the heels of a similar suit filed on behalf of 15 victims in New Jersey state court in July.
 The number of these lawsuits quickly ballooned to nearly 1,000.
 Why is New Jersey the venue for these cases?
 Lawsuits against Merck are often filed in state court in New Jersey because Merck is incorporated in New Jersey, allowing plaintiffs to avoid federal court.Zostavax MDL Update

 These reports are a critical piece of evidence in the Zostavax case because they can help plaintiffs establish that there was a clear problem with the shingles vaccine and that Merck was fully aware of it.
 Plaintiffs in the Zostavax MDL filed a motion to compel asking the court to force Merck to provide them access to its adverse event reports.
 The Zostavax MDL judge granted that motion and ordered Merck to produce the reports, marking a decisive first victory for plaintiffs in this ongoing class action MDL.

 So far the judge in the Zostavax MDL, Hon.
 Harvey Bartle, III, has been efficiently moving the 600+ pending cases right along.
-Judge Bartle has already laid plans for the first round of Zostavax "bellwether" cases to be remanding for trial starting in November 2020.
+Judge Bartle has set for the first round of Zostavax "bellwether" cases to be remanded for trial starting in January 2022.